Audio Lessons are one of Duolingo’s newest and most intriguing features, focussing specifically on improving your conversation skills.

 Each pack is ranked on difficulty.
 On the French course, there are currently 7 beginner packs and 11 intermediate packs.

 On the Spanish course, all 9 packs are beginner level.

 The packs are also organised thematically.
 The first pack on the French course, for instance, focuses on basic vocabulary and sentences.

 The first unit of the pack looks at greetings, the second looks at directions, and the third looks at restaurants.

 Other packs explore topics like making friends, getting help, and travel.

-Duolingo are regularly adding new packs to the French course and I’ve no doubt they’ll be adding new packs to the Spanish course as well, so it’s always worth checking back even if you’ve completed every pack!
+Duolingo are regularly adding new packs to both courses, so it’s always worth checking back even if you’ve completed every pack!

 Are Audio Lessons free?